sourcegraph/scip-clang/README.md

 # scip-clang: SCIP indexer for C and C++ ![(Status: Beta)](https://img.shields.io/badge/status-beta-yellow?style=flat)

-scip-clang is a precise code indexer based on Clang 16, which supports cross-repository code navigation for C and C++ in Sourcegraph.
+scip-clang is a precise code indexer based on Clang 16, which supports cross-repository code navigation for C, C++ and CUDA in Sourcegraph.

 Here are some code navigation examples: